 About the Moxie

-A year or so later, Dan and Nicole became parents and started thinking about the next stage in their life.
-Once word broke that the Chiltons were selling, a group of Moxie goers rallied together and secured financing to purchase the Moxie and transition to a not for profit model.
+It all started with two movie lovers that worked very hard.
+Dan and Nicole Chilton met while working at a movie theater and went on to open the Moxie Cinema in September 2005.
+The first official screening was the indie drama “Me and You and Everyone We Know.”
+In 2008, Dan and Nicole became parents and started thinking about the next stage in their life.
+Once word broke that the Chiltons were selling, a group of Moxie goers rallied together and secured financing to purchase the Moxie and transition to a not for profit model in the summer of 2009.

 Ye Olde Blog